btf-org/flank/README.md

 Flank is a utility to help you manage your script runs.

-# Quickstart - Run a script
+# Quickstart

-The first step is to run one of the scripts on your computer through Flank.
+The first step is to **run one of the scripts on your computer** through Flank.

 <details>
   <summary><strong>Python</strong></summary>